diogro/expressionVariance-manuscript/main.md

 To create this rank, we used the score of each gene in the first principal component of the Spearman correlation matrix.
 Ordering genes using these scores generate a ranked list of genes, with the most variable genes having the highest rank.
 We create a similar across-study rank for mean expression.
-The red and blue ticks at the bottom of @fig:sd_corr D show the positions on the SD distributions of the most (\textsc{hbb}) and least (\textsc{wdr33}) variable genes in our variance rank.
+The red and blue ticks at the bottom of @fig:sd_corr D show the positions on the SD distributions of the most (\textsc{\textit{hbb}}) and least (\textsc{\textit{wdr33}}) variable genes in our variance rank.
 The position of these highlighted genes in the SD distributions illustrates how the extremes of the rank are indeed some of the least and most variable genes across all studies.
 We also create a set of tissue-specific SD ranks, which use the same procedure outlined above but using only studies that were performed on the same tissue.
 This creates a series of gene ranks, one for each sampled tissue, which describes the gene expression SD rank in that particular tissue.
 Both tissue-specific and across-study ranks are available in the Supporting Information.